Renunciation of Citizenship

 - Those children born of mixed marriages (e.g. Filipino-German) are entitled to both citizenships (dual citizenship) by reason of blood.

-- Children born in the Philippines who were naturalized by adaption of German citizens.
+- Children born in the Philippines who were naturalized by adoption of German citizens.

 Re-acquisition (Rückerwerb der Staatsbürgerschaft)